Check out these Storm Disaster Tips from the BBB!

 Do your research.
 Find businesses in your area you can trust at bbbinc.org.
 BBB has Business Reviews on thousands of contractors.
 Check your states government agency responsible for registering and/or licensing contractors.

 Be especially careful of door-to-door contractors.
-Many municipalities require a solicitation permit if sales people go door-to-door.
 Ask for identification.
 Check their vehicle for a business name, phone number and license plates for your state.

 Conduct at least three interviews.
 Allow a full hour for each interview.
 Make absolutely certain that the company has a physical location in your area, and you know where the company is headquartered.
 Also, get quotes in writing.
 Don’t accept estimates over the phone and be wary of very low estimates which could set up a bait and switch tactic.

 Know your rights and responsibilities.
-Check to make sure any contractors you are considering hiring are properly licensed and have up-to-date workers compensation and liability insurance that covers falls and injuries to their contractors on your property.
+Check to make sure any contractors you are considering hiring are properly licensed and have up-to-date workers compensation and liability insurance that covers falls and injuries that could happen on your property.
 Be aware that if you hire an uninsured and unlicensed contractor and a serious injury were to occur to the contractor, you, as the person that hired them, could potentially be liable for paying the contractors compensation benefits.

 Be wary regarding places you can’t see.
 While most contractors abide by the law, be careful allowing someone you do not know to inspect your property.
 An unethical contractor may actually create damage to get work.
 The same goes for attics, crawl spaces, ducts and other places you cannot easily access or see for yourself.